iamkroot/trakt-scrobbler/README.md

 *   Once the player is closed, the monitor goes back to "dormant" state, where it waits for the player to start again.

 ### Other details
+#### Polling for activity

-*   The checking for media info from player happens at a set interval (`poll_interval` in config, 10 secs by default), which is the maximum delay between you starting/stopping/pausing the player, and the monitor recognizing that activity.
+The checking for media info from player happens at a set interval (`poll_interval` in config, 10 secs by default), which is the maximum delay between you starting/stopping/pausing the player, and the monitor recognizing that activity.
+#### Backlog Cleaner
-*   Generally, this app provides "live" updates to trakt regarding your playing status.
-However, in cases where the internet is down, when you finish playback, the app remembers the media that you have finished watching (progress > 90%) and will try to sync that information with trakt the next time internet becomes available.
+Generally, this app provides "live" updates to trakt regarding your playing status.
+However, it may happen that the app is unable to communicate with trakt servers (probably due to connection issues), and thus scrobbling updates won't be meaningful.
+For such cases, the app maintains a "backlog cleaner" which remembers the media that you have finished watching (progress > 80%) and will try to sync that information with trakt the next time its servers are reachable.

 ## Configuration